Suus: Festivali i Këngës

 The Albanian national broadcaster, Radio Televizioni Shqiptar (RTSH), organised the 50th edition of Festivali i Këngës to determine the Albania's participant for the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 It consisted of two semi-finals on 26 and 27 December, and the grand final on 29 December 2011.
 Following a submission period, a jury panel internally selected 28 songs to participate in the competition's semi-finals.
 Before the end of the grand final, Rona Nishliu was chosen to represent the country at the contest, after receiving a total of 77 points.

-Baku
+Eurovision

 The red and black-themed performance of Rona Nishliu during the first semi-final in Baku.